GabrielDurdiak/GabrielDurdiak.github.io/_posts/2024-3-8-vmwarevuln.md

 ---
 layout: post
-title: Vulnerabilities found by me in VMWare during my internship
+title: Vulnerabilities Found By Me in VMWare During My Internship
 ---
 This post is going to be about the two vulnerabilities found by me in the VMWare hypervisor during my internship at quarkslab, it was a great experience in which I learned a lot.